Demystifying the College Application Process

 Application Types:

-• Early Action Deadline (EA) 10/15, 11/1, 11/15 or 12/1 - you will hear in December, January, or February - not binding
+Early Action Deadline (EA) 10/15, 11/1, 11/15 or 12/1 - student will hear in December, January, or February - not binding

-• Early Decision Deadlines (ED) 11/1 - you hear by 12/25, binding
+Early Decision Deadlines (ED) 11/1 - student will hear by 12/25, binding

 Step 6: Financial Aid and Scholarships - October - December of 12th Grade

 Fill out the Free Application for Federal Student Aid (FAFSA), CSS Profile and any other required financial aid forms.
-Typically these open in October, but in 2023 the FASFA will not be available until December.
+Typically these open in October, but in 2025 the FASFA will not be available until December.
 Be aware of each college's financial aid deadlines, as they may differ from the application deadlines.
-Additionally, search and apply for scholarships that align with your interests, achievements, or demographics.
+Additionally, search and apply for scholarships that align with your student’s interests, achievements, or demographics.

 Step 7: Review Offers and Make a Decision - December - May 1st of 12th Grade